KrishnaSaglani/Bayesian-Classifier--Krishna/README.md

 They will be stored in the folder: results2 (for data of provided dataset ) and in the folder custom_results (for any custom data that you may have entered into folder fruits-360/custom_images).

+The final accuracy of the model is 91.78 percent.

+This turned up in 3rd version of model.
+First and second versions gave a test accuracy of merely 30 and 70 percent approximately.
+This final rise from 70 to almost 92 percent is largely attributed to the data standardization and pca reduction that I incorporated in the end.

 Of course, all results will be shown sequentially on terminal when you run main.py as well.